pryoritymusic/webpagetest-blog/src/posts/full-throttle-comparing-packet-level-and-dev-tools-throttling.md

 If we were looking at the results with DevTools throttling applied, we might conclude the cost of the third-party domain is pretty light (what's 20-40ms, after all?) and, as a result, that any efforts to self-host those resources could be more work than it's worth.

 With packet-level throttling, however, we see the reality: those connection costs are an order of magnitude more expensive, costing us around 550ms.
 Self-hosting here makes a lot more sense—an improvement of half a second or more in page load time is likely very worth the time and energy it would take to fix it.

+{% note %}
+Just to re-emphasize the point, notice how if we exclude the connection costs, the actual download times for these requests are pretty close.
+For example, without the connection costs, the CSS requested from Shopify takes 185ms to retrieve with packet-level throttling and 176ms to retrieve with dev tools throttling.
+That's because dev tools throttling is able to be applied at that stage of the request, so we're seeing that throttling in action.
+{% endnote %}

 ## Masking the cost of redirects